The Golden Cangue: Plot

 The novella's plot is divided in two parts: first the period from the protagonist's marriage to the death of her mother-in-law and her husband, and the period after their demise.
-In the first part Qi Qiao lacks freedom; in the second part she achieves toxic control over others.
+In the first part Ch'i-ch'iao lacks freedom; in the second part she achieves toxic control over others.

 As the story goes on, she eventually falls in love with Chi-tse, her brother-in-law.
-But Chi-tse kept a distance with Qi Qiao because of the rites.
-Then, in such an environment, Qi Qiao soul is oppressed by the desire of wealth, and her personality is gradually more distorted, which will lead to a tragic end.
+But Chi-tse kept a distance with Ch'i-ch'iao because of the rites.
+Then, in such an environment, Ch'i-ch'iao soul is oppressed by the desire of wealth, and her personality is gradually more distorted, which will lead to a tragic end.
 After dividing up the family property and living apart, she becomes obsessed with money and with power, to the point where she ends up destroying her children's future to fulfill her erratic obsession with power and control.
-Qi Qiao son, she pampers into an opium-smoking, brothel-visiting rogue.
-In addition, Qi Qiao manipulates her daughter, Ch’ang-an, by exerting abusive control on her.
+Ch'i-ch'iao son, she pampers into an opium-smoking, brothel-visiting rogue.
+In addition, Ch'i-ch'iao manipulates her daughter, Ch’ang-an, by exerting abusive control on her.
 She persuades her daughter not to trust any men, thus polluting her daughter's life and stealing her lifelong happiness.
 She turns her own bitterness into a heavy golden cangue and cleaves people to her, which eventually leads them to the abyss of hell and misfortune.